bhelenbr/make_cv/README.md

 If you add `-g`, it will use Google Scholar to find any entries that have appeared in the last year and ask you if you want to add them.
 Everything in google scholar has an id, so it keeps track of these in the .bib file and will never ask you to add an entry twice.
 It also uses these id tags when it updates the number of citations an entry has.
 It will use bibtexautocomplete to add doi information to the new entries.
 The doi’s appear as hyperlinks in the c.v. so people can click on an entry in your c.v. and be taken to the corresponding web location for that item.

 If you add `-m true`, it uses the files “undergraduate research data.xlsx”, “thesis data.xlsx” and “current student data.xlsx” to find the first initial and last names of all of your student advisees.
 It then adds a marker after those names in the .bib file.
 The two markers are \\us for undergraduate student and \\gs for graduate student.
-The actual symbol that these commands create is defined in the `cv_header.tex` file.
+The actual symbol that these commands create is defined in the `settings.sty` file.
 Currently, make\_cv is configured to mark these authors in perpetuity, meaning that if you have a student who was an undergraduate advisee that became a graduate advisee, then you published with them 10 years later, that author will still receive both an undergraduate and a graduate advisee student marker.
 There is a way to set a time limit for when this terminates, but I haven’t exposed that functionality yet.

 If you add `-M false`, it will redefine the \\us and \\gs markers so that no markers are produced in the file.
 This is also configurable in the `cv.cfg` file with the entry includestudentmarkers.